 - Language Styles: Americans are generally quite enthusiastic, assertive and persuasive in their speech.

-- Modesty: Americans are not very modest (by an Australian standard) as boasting is not cut down by in their culture.
+- Modesty: Americans are not very modest (by an Australian standard) as boasting is not cut down by tall poppy syndrome in their culture.
 People are expected to speak on their own behalf instead of waiting for someone to tell of their achievements or success for them.

 - Raised Voices: Americans may speak at higher volumes in public spaces, however they generally do not appreciate loud or emotional outbursts.